jan-ruzicka/tesseract-ocr-sf-lift/README.md

 # tesseract-ocr-sf-lift
-This is a repository for settings used for covering of reository tesseract-ocr from CVS on SourceForge.net to Git.
+This is a repository for settings used for converting of repository tesseract-ocr from CVS on SourceForge.net to Git.

 The `make -f conversion.mk` should do the trick.